Neonatal Medicine (MSc)

 This programme provides a highly marketable academic qualification for hospital practitioners and trainees, nursing, paramedical and other professionals who are involved in the multidisciplinary care of neonates and very young children.

-The MSc in Neonatal Medicine is open to all qualified medical doctors, nurse practitioners and other health professionals who have completed the Cardiff University Postgraduate Diploma in Neonatal Medicine.
+The MSc in Neonatal Medicine is open to medical doctors, nurse practitioners and other health professionals involved in neonatal healthcare.
+Entry to the dissertation stage for the MSc award requires completion of the Cardiff University Postgraduate Diploma in Neonatal Medicine.

-- The active involvement of clinical neonatologists ensures there is both academic rigour and relevance to day to day clinical work.
+- The active involvement of clinical neonatologists and academics ensures there is both scientific rigour and relevance to day to day clinical work

 |Mode||Part-time - distance learning|